Technologies: This Learning Area incorporates the subjects of Design & Technology, Digital Technology and Home Economics across Years 7-12.

-The Western Australian Curriculum: Design and Technologies actively engages students in creating quality designed solutions for identified needs and opportunities across a range of technologies contexts.
+The Western Australian Curriculum: Technologies actively engages students in creating quality designed solutions for identified needs and opportunities across a range of technologies contexts.
 Students consider the economic, environmental and social impacts of technological change and how the choice and use of technologies contributes to a sustainable future.
 Decision-making processes are informed by ethical, legal, aesthetic and functional factors.

 Through Design and Technologies students manage projects, independently and collaboratively, from conception to realisation.
 They apply design and systems thinking and design processes to investigate ideas, generate and refine ideas, plan, produce and evaluate designed solutions.
 They develop their ability to generate innovative designed products, services and environments.

 At Thornlie SHS our interpretation of the WA curriculum provides students in Years 7&8 with opportunities to build skills and experience within a safe and stimulating workshop/kitchen environment.
 As students progress chronologically through each year, they can elect to specialise in a particular aspect of Technologies demonstrating increased input into projects that satisfy the requirements of design briefs.